First Gadolinium Loading to Super-Kamiokande

 \subsection{Gd Loading History}

 Fig.~\ref{fig:gd_loading_history} shows the cumulative mass of loaded \GdSOw powder for each cycle.
-It can be seen that the loading was very stable up to the target value of 13.2~tons, which corresponded to 5426~kg of Gd in the 49.5 kilotons of water in the SK tank and the water system (0.011\% Gd concentration).
+It can be seen that the loading was very stable up to the target value of 13.2~tons, which corresponded to 5426~kg of Gd in the 49.47 kilotons of water in the SK tank and the water system.
+We assume 0.5\% errors on both the amount of Gd and water; the estimated Gd concentration in the tank should therefore be 109.7$\pm$0.7 ppm (we refer to this Gd concentration as ``0.011\%'' or ``0.021\%'' \GdSO concentration.).

 The amount of \GdSOw powder added in one cycle was changed from 8.2~kg to 8.7~kg on August 4, 2020, and Gd loading was completed on August 17, 2020.
 Then the water recirculation at the rate of 120~$\rm m^3/h$ was started on August 18, 2020.